Fatal Truck Wreck on I-79

 Pickup Truck Driver Killed in Head on Collision with a Coal Truck

-Dexter Walls of Blacksville, WV was killed in a collision with a coal truck in Monongalia County when his pickup truck crossed the center line on the Mason Dixon bridge.
+A Blacksville, WV man was killed in a collision with a coal truck in Monongalia County when his pickup truck crossed the center line on the Mason Dixon bridge.
 West Virginia Highway 7 was closed for several hours as emergency crews responded to the truck accident.
 The driver of the coal truck, who was hauling coal from the Blacksville No. 2 mine to Longview Power Plant, is in good physical condition.
 The cause of the fatal driving error is not yet known.

 The National Safety Council has designated April 1-30, 2012 as Distracted Driving Awareness Month.
 For more information, see blog “One Text or Call Could Wreck it All.”